Approximating the Little Grothendieck Problem over the Orthogonal and Unitary Groups: Introduction

 \textbf{Organization of the paper:} The paper is organized as follows.
-In Section~\ref{sec:CompareNRV} below, we compare our results with the ones in~\cite{Naor_etal_NCGI}.
-In Section~\ref{section:algorithm} we present the approximation algorithm for (\ref{eq_QFOG}) and (\ref{eq_QFUG}).
+In Section~\ref{section:algorithm} below we present the approximation algorithm for (\ref{eq_QFOG}) and (\ref{eq_QFUG}).
+In Section~\ref{sec:CompareNRV}, we compare our results with the ones in~\cite{Naor_etal_NCGI}.
 We then describe a few applications in Section~\ref{section:applications} and show the analysis for the approximation ratio guarantee in Section~\ref{Section:analysisalgorithm}.
 In Section~\ref{section:onalphad} we analyze the value of the approximation ratio constants.
 Section~\ref{Section:HigherRank} is devoted to a more general, rank constrained, version of (\ref{eq_QFUG}).
 We give an integrality gap for our relaxation in Section~\ref{section:integralitygap} and discuss open problems and future work in Section~\ref{section:futurework}.
 Finally, we present supporting technical results in the Appendix.